Scale customer reach and grow sales with AskHandle chatbot

 Examples of semi-structured data include:

-• XML (eXtensible Markup Language) files, in which data is encapsulated within a set of tags for different elements
+• XML (eXtensible Markup Language) files where data is enclosed in tags

-• JSON (JavaScript Object Notation) documents, widely used in web applications to exchange data between a client and server
+• JSON (JavaScript Object Notation) documents used in web applications for data exchange

-When comparing these three data types, the key considerations revolve around organization, storage, and analytical complexity.
-Structured data is impeccable for precision and economy in querying and storage.
-It lends itself precisely to vertical applications such as enterprise resource planning (ERP) systems and transaction processing.
-On the other hand, unstructured data, with its variability and complexity, is well-suited for horizontal applications like content management systems and big data platforms, often requiring more storage space and more sophisticated tools for analysis.
+When comparing these data types, key differences involve organization, storage, and analytical complexity.
+Structured data is ideal for precise querying and storage, fitting well with vertical applications like enterprise resource planning (ERP) systems.
+In contrast, unstructured data's variability suits horizontal applications such as content management systems and big data platforms, often requiring more storage and advanced analytical tools.

-Semi-structured data can make use of techniques from both worlds.
-For example, NoSQL databases, like MongoDB (https://www.mongodb.com), can store semi-structured JSON documents but also allow for querying and analytics.
+Semi-structured data utilizes methods from both sides.
+NoSQL databases, like MongoDB, can store semi-structured JSON documents while allowing querying and analytics.

 Unstructured DataStructured DataSemi-Structured Data